DonMcD/ultimate-plex-stack/README.md

 1. Organizr - Creates a lovely dashboard to help navigate to all of your apps
 2. Portainer - Docker GUI
+3. UptimeKuma - Gives you the ability to monitor your services